abhijeet1069/CS/Software-Engineering/Clean_Code/6_Objects_and_DS.md

 ## Don't put business logic into your data Structures

-- Treat the Active Record as just a data holder.
+- Treat the Active Record, POJO as just a data holder.
 - Put business rules in domain services or value objects.

 ```java